noobiecoder1942/Market-Mix-Modeling/README.md

 2. Days when there was any special sale
 3. Monthly NPS score – this may work as a proxy to ‘voice of customer’

-Additional information can  found [here]. (https://docs.google.com/document/d/1R1Q7ifgIx2IbMKUMF4I9-Smbq1CAye89-sXYyKVO7Lg/edit?usp=sharing)
+Additional information can  found [here](https://docs.google.com/document/d/1R1Q7ifgIx2IbMKUMF4I9-Smbq1CAye89-sXYyKVO7Lg/edit?usp=sharing).

 ### Data Preparation
 You have to create market mix models for three product sub-categories  - camera accessory, home audio and gaming accessory.
 Also, the models have to be built at a weekly level.